HandCash/handcash-connect-sdk-docs/docs/payments.md

 Content creators have a way to proof they are the original creators of the content.
 One way to build such a proof is **to sign the hash of the content with the user identity keys**.
 Notice that you actually don't need to store the content to proof the ownership, just the hash is enough.

+> **Explanation.** The signatures are stored in the blockchain which acts as a timestamp server.
+So, if user A signs "this is my comment" and also 5 minutes later user B signs the same message, the blockchain will tell us who is the actual owner of the content.

 As this signature is stored in a inmutable system and in cronologycal order, any possible fraud as someone trying to store a new signature of the content with their identity keys will be stored after the signature of the original creator.

 > **Notice** that any proof of fraud will be also stored immutably.